 Fire for Effect: Fire at designated Target.

-Frag Out: Ally Grenade is outbound.
+Frag Out : Ally Grenade is outbound.

-Grenade!: Hostile Grenade inbound; RUN or shit self!
+GRENADE! : Hostile Grenade inbound; RUN or shit self!

 Conduct Warning: Every time a unit must be reminded to follow proper Battle Conduct, they might be issued an Warning.